Meadowlarke/Bibliography/Bibliography.md

 #### A

+##### Abbate, Carolyn and Roger Parker. _A history of Opera._ London: W. W. Norton and Company, 2012.

+###### Chapter 8: Rossini and Transition.

+188: Stendhal's admiration for Rossini.

+190: Rossini's part historically.

+193: the High vocal range of Rossini's male heros.

+196: Analysis of _Tancredi._

+202: the experiences of the aurdience.

+205: The politics and history of writing out ornaments, as displayed in Rossini.

+209: Rossini's comic operas.

+213: Why is Rossini popular again?

+###### Chapter 9: The Tenor Comes of Age.

+215: Antartic expedition and the loudness of Enrico Caruso.

+216: the emerging of a new, chesty, tenor voice.

+218: Trouser roles.

 ##### Abels, Birgit.
 "Music, Affect and Atmospheres: Meaning and Meaningfulness in Palauan Omengeredakl."  _The International Journal of Traditional Arts,_ no. 2.
 (2018).

 >**This paper is an exploration of traditional Palauan _omengeredakl_ singing and the concept of atmosphere.
 In an attempt to sever the connection of affect with atmospheres in some recent scholarship, the author establishes the difference between the non-dualistic terms meaning and _meaningfulness_ and uses these analyze omengeredakl and its "power".
 Her research makes use of spectral analyses to find meaning in power _in between_ the vocal parts (9) and beyond the music itself**